Angular pair-of-pants decompositions of complex varieties: Kato-Nakayama spaces and torically hyperbolic varieties

-\begin{definition} A tropical variety $\Sigma \subset N_{\RR}$ is smooth if all its weights are equal to $1$ and for any polyhedron $\sigma \in \Sigma$ the set $T_\sigma \Sigma / N^\sigma_\RR$ is the support a Bergman fan of a loopless matroid in $N_{\RR}(\sigma)$ i.e. after identifying $N(\sigma)$ with $\ZZ^{\ell}$ for some $\ell \geq 1$, there exists a loopless matroid $\scrM = ([\ell], \rho)$ and $u_0,\dots, u_\ell \in N(\sigma)$ as in the previous discussion such that $T_\sigma \Sigma / N^{\sigma}_\RR$ is the support of the Bergman fan $\Sigma_\scrM \subset N_\RR(\sigma)$. \end{definition} \begin{proposition} Suppose that $\Sigma$ is realizable by an algebraic variety $X$.
-The definitions of tropical smoothness given in \Cref{def:FirstDefinition} and \Cref{def:SecondDefinition} then coincide. \end{proposition} \begin{proof} If $\Sigma$ is realizable by a tropically smooth variety in the sense of \Cref{def:FirstDefinition}, then the local structure of the tropical variety is of the desired type by \cite[Chapter 4]{MS15}.
-Conversely, suppose that $\Sigma$ is locally the Bergman fan of a matroid.
+We say that a tropical variety $\bm{\Sigma} := (\Sigma, w)$ is smooth if its facets have weights equal to $1$ and $|\Sigma|$ is locally isomorphic to the support of the Bergman fan of a loopless matroid.
+A tropical variety $\bm{\Sigma} := (\Sigma, w)$ is realizable if it is the tropicalization of an algebraic variety $X \subset T$. \end{definition} \begin{proposition} Suppose that $\Sigma$ is realizable by an algebraic variety $X$.
+Then the definitions of tropical smoothness given in Definition \ref{def:FirstDefinition} and Definition \ref{def:SecondDefinition} coincide. \end{proposition} \begin{proof} If $\Sigma$ is realizable by a tropically smooth variety in the sense of Definition \ref{def:FirstDefinition}, then the local structure of the tropical variety is of the desired type by \cite[Chapter 4]{MS15}.
+Conversely, suppose that $\Sigma$ is locally the Bergman fan of a loopless matroid.
 By \cite[Proposition 4.2]{KatzPayne2011}, we know that the closure of $V(\mathrm{in}_{w}(I))$ in projective space is a linear space.
 In particular, we know that the initial ideal is affine linear, so that we are done. \end{proof}

 \begin{example} Consider the plane curve $X$ over $K$ cut out in $\PP^2$ by the equation

 The tropicalization of this curve is a the following smooth tropical curve $\Sigma \subset \RR^{3} / \RR \bm{1}$: